SungardAS/condensation/README.md

     "https://s3-us-west-1.amazonaws.com/BUCKET/assets/my-asset"

     "https://s3-us-west-1.amazonaws.com/BUCKET/node_modules/MODULE/particles/assets/module-asset"

+Asset paths (the full key path as it will be in the s3 bucket) can be built with the `assetPath` helper:

+    {{{assetPath 'my-asset'}}}

+    {{{assetPath 'module:<MODULE>' 'module-asset' }}}

+Example Output:

+    "/assets/my-asset"

+    "/node_modules/MODULE/particles/assets/module-asset"

+For both assetS3Url and assetPath the particle path will match the name of the asset without the `.hbs` extension, if it exists.

 To include assets that are not directly referenced from a template use the `requireAssets` helper.
 It will ensure a glob of assets are